homerhanumat/csc324resources/exercises/table-sort.md

 * a button that when clicked will sort the artists by year of birth;
 * a button that when clicked will randomly shuffle the rows of the original table.

-Make a repository on Github, called `sorting-table`.
-The completed page with all of its assets should be pushed to the repository by the due-date.
+Make a folder in your CSC324 repository, called `table-sort`.
+The completed page with all of its assets should be in this folder and should be pushed to the repository by the due-date.